bbc/tams/docs/appnotes/0001-multi-mono-essence-flows-sources.md

 If your use case doesn't require this flexibility, it may be more convenient to store the multi-essence stream (in this case a Transport Stream) directly under the Multi-Flow, leaving the mono-essence `Flows` unpopulated, as shown below.

 > [!NOTE]
-> Mono-essence `Flows` are often still be useful for conveying the technical properties of the tracks within the multiplex stream.
+> Unpopulated mono-essence `Flows` collected by populated Multi-Flows are often still useful for conveying the technical properties of the tracks within the multiplexed stream of the Multi-Flow.
-This would aid systems in identifying media they are compatible with.
+This aids consuming clients in identifying media they are compatible with.

 ```mermaid
 block-beta